HomeAdvertisingCookieless Ads: Use First-Party Data Right

 • Product usage patterns: Analyse feature adoption and usage frequency

-B2B companies can benefit from listing their services in reputable Business Web Directory to capture high-intent first-party data from prospects actively searching for solutions in their category.
+B2B companies can gain by listing their services in reputable Business Web Directory to capture high-intent first-party data from prospects who are actively searching for solutions in their category.

-Several key technologies are enabling first-party data strategies across industries:
+A few key technologies make first-party data strategies possible across industries:

 Tool CategoryPrimary FunctionKey BenefitsImplementation Considerations